tmforum-oda/oda-canvas/usecase-library/use-case-naming-conventions.md

 # Use case naming conventions
-See also the ODA Component and Canvase working page https://projects.tmforum.org/wiki/display/TAC/ODA+++Behaviour+Driven+Design%28BDD%29+Feature+Guidelines
+See also the ODA Component and Canvas working page https://projects.tmforum.org/wiki/display/TAC/ODA+++Behaviour+Driven+Design%28BDD%29+Feature+Guidelines

 Here are key guidelines for naming use cases: